MinorReedich/final/Proposal.md

 # Project idea: the Big Bang

-Particles being sucked into a single point and exploding into planets
+Particles being sucked into a single point and exploding

 ## Uniqueness